jstroem/JSAnalysis/README.md

 	scala JSAnalysis -print-ast -graph-ast ../test/*.js

 #Restrictions

+###One file
-The analysis will only be able to check one javascript and its not valid in this to overload (redefine) functions.
-This is also commented in issue #3
+The analysis will only be able to check one javascript. this is also commented in issue #3.

+###Overloading functions
+It is not supported in the CFG to overload (redefine) functions.
+This is also commented in issue #3.

+###Try and Catch Statements
+Try and Catch statements is not supported in the CFG. this is also commented in issue #2.

 #TODO
 Todolist in each part